Manteno lands manufacturing plant

 <strong>‘MOST SIGNIFICANT’ INVESTMENT</strong>

-Nugent added the state incentive package was instrumental in helping finalize the selection of Manteno for the manufacturing site.
-Pritzker said the Manteno site not only will be the largest EV battery manufacturer in Illinois but also a monumental investment.
+Nugent added that the state incentive package was instrumental in helping finalize the selection of Manteno for the manufacturing site.
+Pritzker said the Manteno site will not only be the largest EV battery manufacturer in Illinois but also a monumental investment.

 “[It’s] the most significant manufacturing investment in Illinois in decades,” Pritzker said.
 “It’s just the most recent proof that we are in a new paradigm here.
 Illinois is on the rise, and we’re open for business.”